RollingSea/ms1-tour-company/README.md

 I designed a company logo in Photoshop to add branding to the navbar and be able to highlight the brand throughout the site.
 ![Mokeup image](wireframes/rolling-logo.jpg)

-The website has been built using some bootstrap components starting with the navbar.

 ### Wireframes

 Designed wire frames for the site initially.
 Some of the layout has changed as I worked on creating the site and adapted as I felt might work best for the user.